Rights and Responsibilities of Students

 Policy on Use of Photographic and Video Images and Audio Recordings

-Photographs may be taken and video or audio recordings made by Yale SOM staff or other authorized members of the Yale SOM or University community during Yale SOM and Yale University events and activities (including class sessions).
-By attending and/or participating in classes and in other Yale SOM and University activities, students hereby agree to the University’s use and distribution of their image and/or voice in photographs, video or audio capture, or electronic reproductions of such classes and other Yale SOM and University activities (including, but not limited to, alumni activities), which may be held in-person or online.
-These images and recordings made by or on behalf of the University are the property of Yale University and may be included, for example, in course recordings supplied to students, on the Yale SOM website, and in other Yale University websites, publications, and social media, and may be otherwise used to support the University’s mission, subject to University policies and procedures.
+Photographs may be taken and video or audio recordings made by Yale SOM staff or other authorized members of the Yale SOM or university community during Yale SOM and Yale University events and activities (including class sessions).
+By attending and/or participating in classes and in other Yale SOM and university activities, students hereby agree to the university’s use and distribution of their image and/or voice in photographs, video or audio capture, or electronic reproductions of such classes and other Yale SOM and university activities (including, but not limited to, alumni activities), which may be held in-person or online.
+These images and recordings made by or on behalf of the university are the property of Yale University and may be included, for example, in course recordings supplied to students, on the Yale SOM website, and in other Yale University websites, publications, and social media, and may be otherwise used to support the university’s mission, subject to university policies and procedures.
 Audio recordings of Yale SOM and Yale University events and activities (including class sessions) should not be made by members of the Yale SOM or Yale University community who are not authorized to do so.
 Audio recordings outside the context of Yale SOM events and activities, such as recordings of private conversations, are not permitted to be made or shared without the express consent of all parties being recorded.
 Please contact the dean of students with any questions about this policy.

 Alcohol Policy